Kekkon Shiyoune

 "Kekkon Shiyoune" (結婚しようね) is the 18th single by Japanese idol duo Wink.
 Written by Chinfa Kan and Satoshi Kadokura, the single was released on May 26, 1993, by Polystar Records.

 Background and release

-"Kekkon Shiyoune" was used as the second ending theme of the Fuji TV anime series Tsuyoshi Shikkari Shinasai (ツヨシしっかりしなさい, Be Firm, Tsuyoshi).
+"Kekkon Shiyoune" was used as the second ending theme of the Fuji TV anime series Tsuyoshi Shikkari Shinasai.
 The B-side, "Maboroshi ga Sakenderu" was used by T&E Soft for commercials promoting the Super Famicom game Sword World SFC.

 "Kekkon Shiyoune" peaked at No. 15 on the Oricon's weekly charts and sold over 75,000 copies.